SaeedMogharian/football_prediction/README.md

   - send a message in the current chat, mention all users that don't send prediction for the game

 ### Need to be implemented:
-- admin recognition
 - authentication from admin for new users
-- save each prediction point to reduce calculation
+- different tournament implemetation
+- different groups implementation

 Helpful Documentation:
 [https://github.com/python-telegram-bot/python-telegram-bot]